 - ***View our Cardholder Agreement located at the bottom of the application page for details of the card

-As a secured card, the Secured Mastercard® from Capital One stands out because you may qualify to receive a $200 credit limit with just a $49 or $99 security deposit (you can also deposit more than $200 to get a higher credit line).
+As a secured card, the Capital One Platinum Secured Credit Card stands out because you may qualify to put down a refundable security deposit starting at $49 to get a $200 initial credit line (you can also deposit more than the minimum to get a higher credit line).
 There's also no annual fee or foreign transaction fee, which could make this an inexpensive option for building credit.

 How to Decide Which Card Is Right for You